 UPDATE: As per Shane’s comment, this KB article was not in original listing and may need to be uninstalled as well.

-You can try uninstalling the KB updates which should work around the issues; reported to work for Access runtime:
+You can try uninstalling the KB updates which should work around the issues; reported to work for Microsoft Access runtime:

 Note the KB number and locate via Windows Update to remove: